Influence of Non-Markovian Dynamics in Thermal-Equilibrium Uncertainty-Relations: Quantum Thermal-Equilibrium-State

-Some implications follow from Eqs.~(\ref{equ:nonconmbound}).
-Specifically, since $|\langle[ \hat{H}_{\mathrm{S}},\hat{V}] \rangle|$ is a measure of the quantum correlations between the system and the bath, it dictates the lower bound of $\Delta \hat{H}_{\mathrm{S}}\Delta \hat{V}$.
+The quantity $|\langle[ \hat{H}_{\mathrm{S}},\hat{V}] \rangle|$ is a measure of the quantum correlations between the system and the bath and Eqs.~(\ref{equ:nonconmbound}) dictate the lower bound of $\Delta \hat{H}_{\mathrm{S}}\Delta \hat{V}$.
 This lower bound is different for each interaction since each particular form of $\hat{V}$ imposes a different commutation relation.
-This last statement is precisely what allows, for example, for a connection between the theory of pointer states and quantum thermodynamics. \emph{The general bounds in Eqs.~(\ref{equ:nonconmbound}) predict different thermal equilibrium states for each type of interaction, a purely quantum effect. }
+This last statement is precisely what allows, for example, for a connection between the theory of pointer states and quantum thermodynamics.
+If $\hat{B}$ and $\hat{S}$ denote observables of the bath and the system, respectively, the dependence on the type of interaction can be obtained by calculation.
+For example, if the interaction term is chosen to be $\hat{V} = \hat{B}\otimes \hat{S}$ and the commutator $[ \hat{H}_{\mathrm{S}},\hat{V}]$ is calculated to second order in $\hat{V}\beta$, this leads to (see Appendix~\ref{app:FourthOrder})